RaspberryPiFoundation/python-curriculum/README.md

 * 02 Turtles and Functions
 * 03 Ceasar Ciphers and sending secret messages
 * 04 Turtles and Fractals
+* 05 Hangman
+* 06 Noughts and Crosses
+* 07 Playing Against the Computer

 # Proposed Lessons

-* Tic-Tac-Toe/Noughts and Crosses
-* Hangman
 * Breaking the Ceasar Cipher
+* flocking

 # Feedback